Resources

 If your students inquire, direct them to the student complimentary ticket process here.

-• Complimentary Ticket Lists are submitted to the Ticket Office by the producing department for the event.
-The producing department has sole control over who is included on the lists.
+- Complimentary ticket lists are submitted to the Ticket Office by the producing department for the event.
+The producing department has full authorization regarding who is included on the lists.
+Guest artists must be included on the lists.

-• Recruitment Comps are available upon authorization by the departmental representative for the event or Mason Gross Admissions.
+- Recruitment comps are available upon authorization by the departmental representative for the event.
+Contact Mason Gross Admissions prior to requesting recruitment comps.

 Requesting Complimentary Tickets